gerardtoconnor/Skylight/README.md

 | Idle
 | Working of CancellationTokenSource
 ```
-Now event bindings that first target a binding expression of `Work` can manage the `Task`, providing a CancelationToken (in addition to sender & event args), and allowing binding returns when used with `TaskBuilder.fs` CE
+Now event bindings that first target a binding expression of `Work` can manage the `Task`, providing a CancellationToken (in addition to sender & event args), and allowing binding returns when used with `TaskBuilder.fs` CE
 ```fsharp
 let work = ref Idle //a scoped view-model ref variable button { onClick (<@ work.Value @>,<@ model.Name @>,